User0332/pylibc/README.md

 # PyLibc

 (Most) of the C standard library rewritten in Python.
 Why?
-No reason.
 Just for fun!